remla25-team21/operation/README.md

 ## Kubernetes Cluster Provisioning (Assignment 2)

+Kindly refer to additonal steps provided in instructions related to Assignment 5 since introducing Istio brought additional complexities, and certain initial setups need to be done before proceeding.
+(Especially moving the correct `rate-limit.yaml` file)

 These steps guide you through setting up the Kubernetes cluster on your local machine using Vagrant and Ansible, and deploying the Kubernetes Dashboard.

 1. Install GNU parallel: